Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Church of Mary Magdalene

-Close to Jerusalem's Old Town lies a religiously significant hill, the Mount of Olives, that rises above the city's skyline.
+Close to Jerusalem's Old Town lies a religiously significant hill, the Mount of Olives, located in East Jerusalem.
+It rises impressively above the city's skyline.
 And on the hill, the Church of Mary Magdalene, a glorious sanctuary with a roof that gleams like a pirate's treasure trove.

 The Mount of Olives offers some stunning views of Jerusalem that are perfect for taking pictures and capturing some memories—or, post it on Instagram to make your followers green with envy!